rcmdnk/ec2/README.md

 If you have not installed `awscli` by Homebrew, it is also installed.

-Or put `bin/ec2` in anywhere in the PATH.
+Or put `bin/ec2` anywhere in the PATH.
 (In this case, you need to install `awscli` by yourself.)

 ## Usage